xhost-cookbooks/roundcube/README.md

 Usage
 -----
-By default, the default recipe will install and configure Roundcube intefacing GMail for both IMAP and SMTP.
-No web server is configured - it is recommended to subsequently run the `roundcube::nginx` recipe.
-Note that this cookbook does not configure a database server for Roundcube, this should be done independently (see prerequisites above).
+The default recipe will install and configure Roundcube intefacing GMail for both IMAP and SMTP; no web server is configured - it is recommended to subsequently run the `roundcube::nginx` recipe.

+Note: this cookbook does not configure a database server for Roundcube, this should be done independently (see prerequisites above).

 Troubleshooting
 ---------------